 Concluding Thoughts – Bodybuilding and Marijuana Use

-In my opinion, and based on the evidence in this article, when used responsibly, marijuana should not mess with your body’s ability to build muscle or bodybuilding goals.
+In my opinion, and based on the evidence in this article, when used responsibly, marijuana should not mess with your ability to build muscle or your bodybuilding goals.

 In fact, if you are using cannabis products like CBD Oil, cannabis can even enhance your bodybuilding regiment!

-It affects us differently, because we are all different.
+Cannabis affects us all differently because we are all different.
 Enjoy the herb, but keep yourself disciplined, don’t let it affect your training and dieting plans, and you’ll keep building muscle.